The Dark Side of Gravity

-This theory is reviewed by C.M Will Ref.~\refcite{Will} and found to be ruled out by tests of the Strong Equivalence Principle (SEP) due to its background dependence.
+This theory is reviewed by C.M Will (Ref.~\refcite{Will}) and found to be ruled out by tests of the Strong Equivalence Principle (SEP) due to its background dependence.
 Because generically all background dependent theories are in trouble with the very constraining tests of SEP, the flat space-time (or background dependent) approach was progressively given up.
-DG is also a background dependent theory and it also violates SEP, though most such violations remain too small to be detectable thanks to fortunate compensations of the largest SEP violating terms in our field equations.
-But LPI violation in space beyond the Post Newtonian order or LPI violation in time (Pioneer like effects) should eventually allow us to test DG against GR.
+DG is also a background dependent theory and it also violates SEP, though most such violations remain too small to be detectable thanks to fortunate compensations of the largest SEP violating terms in our field equations, as we shall show.

-In the next section, we argue that not only the building of a theory involving both $g_{\mu\nu}$ and $\eta_{\mu\nu}$ is possible without conflicting with present observational Post-Newtonian constraints but moreover that our Dark Gravity theory is the minimal one that respects a new essential symmetry that went unnoticed in the 70's attempts.
+In the following sections, we argue that not only the building of a theory involving both $g_{\mu\nu}$ and $\eta_{\mu\nu}$ is possible without conflicting with present observational Post-Newtonian constraints but moreover that this possibility is crucially based on satisfying a new essential symmetry that went unnoticed in the 70's attempts and that our Dark Gravity theory is the minimal one that respects this symmetry.